fattyageboy/berthcare/design-documentation/design-system/tokens/colors.md

 ### Trust Blue

 **Why it exists:** The color of confidence.
-When a nurse taps "Complete Visit," this blue says "done right."
+When a caregiver taps "Complete Visit," this blue says "done right."

 ```
 trust-50:  #EBF5FF  (rgb 235, 245, 255)  // Whisper - subtle backgrounds